September 13, 2016

 Real life example: College

-She keeps encountering all the usual questions: Where will you go?
+She encounters all the usual questions: Where will you go?
 What will you study?
 What will you major in?
 Will you go to a 2-year college or a 4-year university?
 Do you want to go to graduate school eventually?

-Here’s the thing.
-If one says, “I want to be an English major,” what does that look like?
+If someone says, “I want to be an English major,” what does that look like?
 It could mean a whole bunch of things.
-Do you want to spend your days writing?
+Do you want to be an English major so you can spend your days writing?
 Do you want to spend your days in a classroom teaching high schoolers?
 Or maybe in a university teaching college students?
-Do you want to spend your days in the field crafting documentaries?
+Do you want to spend your days in the field, crafting documentaries?
 Working in a library?
 At home grading SAT essays?
 At a community center tutoring English learners?

 Online business example: Type of business

 Just as the typical questions about college aren’t always helpful, the question, “What’s your business goal?” is not always helpful either.
 Most people will say, “My goal is to make money.”
-OK, but that’s sort of vague.
+That’s find, but vague.

 So I’ll ask: How do you want to spend your days?

 In this season of life (it could change later), I don’t want to run a corporation or work full time.
 I don’t want to manage a large team or a large customer base.
 I don’t want a lot of overhead, inventory, office space or infrastructure.
-For me, right now, I want to spend my days preparing my kids to launch into adulthood (I don’t have much time left!), traveling and serving with my family and working online as a side hustle.
+For me, right now, I want to spend my days preparing my kids to launch into adulthood (I don’t have much time left, my first leaves in 2018!), traveling and serving with my family and working online as a side hustle.

-Ruth Soukup is a good example of someone who spends her days differently.
-She is building a bona fide corporation (Living Well Spending Less, Inc.).
+Ruth Soukup of Elite Blog Academy is a good example of a blogger who spends her days differently than I do.
+She is building a corporation.
 She has a dedicated office with full-time employees, she’s published multiple books, she’s created several products, both digital and physical, and she always seems to be launching something new.
-It’s safe to say her revenue potential blows mine out of the water currently, and her reach is far greater than mine.
-I have great respect for what she’s built.
+No doubt her yearly revenue numbers far exceed mine.
+I have a lot of respect for what she’s built.
 In fact, sometimes I’m so inspired I entertain thoughts of doing something similar, but I have to remind myself where I’m going.
 That path isn’t for me right now, like the path I’m on isn’t for her.
 Neither is wrong, they’re just different.

 2. Is there an easier or faster way to do this?